Real Love (Beatles song)

-"Real Love" is a song written by the English musician John Lennon, formerly of the Beatles.
+"Real Love" is a song written by the English musician John Lennon.
 He recorded six demos of the song in 1979 and 1980 with "Real Life", a different song that merged with "Real Love".
 In 1988, the sixth take was posthumously released for the documentary soundtrack Imagine: John Lennon.
-In 1995, his demo was completed by his former Beatles bandmates (Paul McCartney, George Harrison and Ringo Starr) as part of the Beatles Anthology project, along with "Free as a Bird".
+In 1995, a different take was completed by his former The Beatles bandmates Paul McCartney, George Harrison and Ringo Starr as part of the The Beatles Anthology project, along with "Free as a Bird".

 The song was released as a Beatles single in 1996 in the United Kingdom, United States and many other countries.
 It respectively reached number 4 and number 11 in the UK and US singles charts, and earned a gold record more quickly than a number of the group's other singles.
 The song was not included on the BBC Radio 1 playlist, prompting criticism from fans and British Members of Parliament.
 The track opened the Beatles' Anthology 2 album.
-It is the last single by the Beatles to become a top 40 hit in the US, the last released record of new material credited to the Beatles, and the last to originate and be included on an album as well as the last top 10 hit in the UK.
+"Real Love" was the last new Beatles song released in the lifetime of George Harrison, who died in 2001, and the last single by the group until "Now and Then" in 2023.